Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 6th August 2010

 I received a great write up on 1st Web Designer for my jQuery Constant Footer plugin.
-They said… “I love plugins that aren’t spread out.
+They said… "I love plugins that aren't spread out.
 They do only one thing, but do it as good as possible.
-And jQuery.constantfooter is one of those plugins”.
+And jQuery.constantfooter is one of those plugins".

 ## Save Delete